Vijayalakshmi246/ToDo-Application/README.md

 ======

 To install the AdonisJS

     npm install -g @adonisjs/cli
-Create a New AdonisJS Projec
+Create a New AdonisJS Project

     adonis new todo-app
 Navigate to the Project Directory

     cd todo-app
 Set Up Database Configuration

     AdonisJS uses Lucid ORM for interacting with databases Run Migrations

     adonis migration:run
 Create Models and Controllers

     adonis make:model Task
     adonis make:controller TaskController
 Define Routes

     Define routes for your application in the start/routes.js Set Up Frontend

     set up the frontend of your Todo application using HTML, CSS, and JavaScript.
 Run the Application
     adonis run --dev